 9 Highly Effective Reading Comprehension Strategies

-I think a majority of teachers would agree that more isn’t always better when it comes to reading comprehension strategies.
-Focusing on a select group of strategies will give students a chance to master each strategy and apply the learned skill set when reading independently.
-The nine strategies listed below are appropriate for all levels of readers and will carry you through the entire school year!
+Most teachers would agree that more isn’t always better when it comes to reading comprehension strategies.
+Focusing on a select group of strategies gives students a chance to master each strategy and apply the learned skill set when reading independently.
+The nine strategies listed below are appropriate for all levels of readers and many different types of texts.

 Develop Active Readers with the SQ3R Method

 SQ3R is a reading comprehension strategy that encourages students to think about what they are reading while they are reading.
-The SQ3R method is comprised of five steps:
+The SQ3R method includes the following five steps:

-- Survey: Before reading, students survey the text.
+1. Survey: Before reading, students survey the text.
 Have them notice the title, subtitles, illustrations, and graphics.
-Students can also read the first paragraph, last paragraph, and the text summary (if provided).
+Students can also read the first paragraph, last paragraph, and text summary (if provided).

-- Question: While students are surveying the text, they should be formulating questions about the topic.
+2. Question: While students are surveying the text, they should formulate questions about the topic.
 Encourage students to write down questions as they arise.
 Students may also find unknown vocabulary words.
-This is a good time to record them and determine meaning.
+This is a good time to record them and determine their meaning.

-- Read: Students actively read the text.
+3. Read: Students actively read the text.
 Ideally, they will find answers to the questions that arose during the survey portion of the strategy.
-Teach students to re-read portions that are unclear and determine the meaning of unknown words using context clues.
+Teach students to re-read unclear portions and determine the meaning of unknown words using context clues.

 Use Chunking to Break Down Difficult Texts

 Chunking is a reading strategy that breaks down challenging text into more manageable pieces.
-Dividing content into smaller parts helps students identify key words, organize ideas, and synthesize information.
-A text can be chunked in different ways depending on the size and complexity.
-For example, a section of text may be broken down into paragraphs, or a paragraph may be broken down into sentences.
-You can use several methods to make the chunks: number paragraphs, draw lines between sections, highlight sentences, or simply use paper to expose the chunk you are working on and hide the rest of the text.
+Dividing content into smaller parts helps students identify keywords, organize ideas, and synthesize information.
+A section of text may be broken down into paragraphs, or a paragraph may be broken down into sentences.
+You can use several methods to make the chunks: number paragraphs, draw lines between sections, highlight sentences, or use paper to expose the chunk you are working on and hide the rest of the text.
 Students determine the meaning of unknown words, identify main ideas and key details, and accurately summarize each chunk.
-The goal is for students to be able to chunk text independently in order to comprehend difficult reading passages.
+The goal is for students to be able to chunk text independently to comprehend difficult reading passages.

 Enhance Metacognition with Close Reading

 Close reading is a strategy that requires critical analysis of a short but complex text.
 A close reading lesson will scaffold student learning and focus on text-dependent questions.
 When participating in a close reading, students read the text three times.
 The first reading is completed independently, focusing on key ideas and details.
-Encouraging students to use metacognitive markers in the margins of the text will keep them focused while reading independently.
+Encouraging students to use metacognitive markers in the margins of the text helps with focus when reading alone.
 The second reading centers on the craft and structure of the text.
 Students listen as you read the text aloud.
 Circling unknown words, highlighting main ideas, and underlining key details are examples of activities that focus on text meaning.
 The last reading of the text can be done in groups or with partners.
 It should encourage students to synthesize and apply information from the text.
 Answering text-based questions, connecting the text to other sources of information, or analyzing specific literary devices are all examples of text analysis for the third reading.
 Visit the Literacy in Focus Teachers Pay Teachers store to download free close reading bookmarks.

 Guide Students Through A Text With KWL Charts

-A KWL chart is a research-based reading strategy that activates students prior knowledge, sites a purpose for reading, and helps to monitor comprehension.
-It works extremely well when starting a new text.
-First, establish the topic of the text, and create a three column chart that will be completed collectively as a class.
-The first two columns, K and W, are filled out prior to reading the text.
+A KWL chart is a research-based reading strategy that activates students’ prior knowledge, sets a purpose for reading, and helps monitor comprehension.
+It works exceptionally well when starting a new text.
+First, establish the topic of the text and create a three-column chart that will be completed collectively as a class.
+The first two columns, K and W, are filled out before reading the text.
 The K column refers to everything students already know about the topic.
 The W refers to what students want to know about the topic.
 Taking the time to address prior knowledge and generate questions ahead of time encourages and supports active reading.
 The last column is L. It refers to what students learned from reading the text.
-Completing the L column after reading the text will give students an opportunity to make connections and reflect on what they have learned.
+Completing the L column after reading the text will allow students to make connections and reflect on what they have learned.

 Encourage Cooperative Learning with Jigsaw

-The jigsaw is a collaborative strategy that provides students with an opportunity to actively help each other build comprehension.
+The jigsaw is a collaborative strategy that allows students to help each other build comprehension.
 Aside from developing a deeper understanding of the text, the jigsaw strategy provides students with an opportunity to work cooperatively and strengthen their communication skills.
-In order to implement the jigsaw strategy in your classroom, you must first select a text or topic that can be divided into four or five selections.
+To implement the jigsaw strategy in your classroom, you must first select a text or topic that can be divided into four or five selections.
 Next, you will split your students into four or five home groups.
 Each group member will be responsible for reading one of the text selections and teaching the materials to the other home group members.
-After establishing the home groups, students break off into their expert groups to read and analyze the assigned text selection.
-In order to effectively master the material, require students to record their findings in some way.
+After establishing the home groups, students break into expert groups to read and analyze the assigned text selection.
+To effectively master the material, have students to record their findings in some way.
 Completing a graphic organizer, summarizing the text, and/or answering text-based questions will all work well.
-When the expert groups have completed their analysis of the text, it is time for students to return to their home groups to present the information from their text selection.
-Depending on the levels of ability in your classroom, a graphic organizer may be useful for the this portion of the strategy as well.
-After all group members have relayed their information to the home group, an assessment can be used to evaluate understanding.
+When the expert groups have completed text analysis, it is time for students to return to their home groups to present the information from their text selection.
+Depending on the levels of ability in your classroom, a graphic organizer may also be helpful during this portion of the strategy.
+After all group members have relayed their information to the home group, you can evaluate understanding with an assessment.
 The jigsaw strategy works particularly well as an anticipatory activity.
-It is a great way for students to think critically about a topic before direct instruction begins.
+It is an excellent way for students to think critically about a topic before direct instruction begins.

 Improve Comprehension with Mind Mapping

 According to research, creating visual representations of concepts and ideas can help students organize and remember what they learn.
-Mind mapping requires students to complete a diagram or graphic organizer in order to visualize what they are reading and make connections between ideas.
-Mind maps can be as highly structured as an in-depth graphic organizer, or as loosely based as doodle notes.
-The learning objective will help to determine the appropriate mind map to utilize for each lesson.
+Mind mapping requires students to complete a diagram or graphic organizer to visualize the reading and connect ideas.
+Mind maps can be as highly structured as an in-depth graphic organizer or as loosely based as doodle notes.
+The learning objective will help to determine the appropriate mind map for each lesson.

 Stimulate Structured Discussion with Reciprocal Teaching